charlesfrye/math-for-ml-qc/README.md

 # Math for Machine Learning - Weights & Biases X Qualcomm

-This short course introduces the core concepts and intuitions of the three most important branches of mathetmatics for machine learning: linear algebra, calculus,
+This short course introduces the core concepts and intuitions of the three most important branches of mathematics for machine learning: linear algebra, calculus,